 Once you get through the sprawling campaign, check out The Frozen Wilds DLC that sends Aloy up north to the frozen wastes of The Cut, the home of the Banuk Tribe.
 The Frozen Wilds elevates an already exceptional PS4 game and is well worth the price of entry.

 But we're not done with Aloy yet.
-Sony is working on the sequel, Horizon Forbidden West, and we can't wait.
+Sony is working on the sequel, Horizon Forbidden West which is also coming to PS4, and we can't wait.